san-francisco-music-alliance/sfmusicalliance.org/_pages/about.md

 ---
+layout: default
 published: true
-layout: default
 permalink: /about
-title: 'About'
+title: About
-color: '#fecb2e'
+color: "#fecb2e"
 ---
+## asdasd

 The Primary Goal of the SFMA is to coordinate the SF Music Industry to identify and pursue collaborative projects that help ensure the vibrancy, success, and sustainability of the San